David-Lee-dev/David-Lee-dev/README.md

 Good day!

-I am studying to be a Full-stack developer.
+I am studying to be a Front-end developer.

 If you want to contact me, please leave me a message!